SimonHayter/devbuddy-twitter-feed/readme.txt

 > The number of tweets you want displayed.
 The maximum Twitter allows per request is at 200.
 Page speed can be substantially affected when loading multiple feeds on one page.

 **exclude_replies (string)**: `yes` or `no`; *default*: `no`
 > The option of whether or not to keep replies out of the feed displayed.
 Go with `no` to keep replies in, `yes` to take them out.
-NOTE: Twitter removes replies only after it retrieves the number of tweets you request.
-Thus if you choose 10, and out of that 10 6 are replies, only 4 tweets will be displayed.
+NOTE: It's strongly advised that the cache is activated when this setting is on.

 **show_images (string)**: `yes` or `no`; *default*: `no`
 > The option of whether or not to display embedded images within the rendered feed.
 The caching of images is left to the browser to handle.